An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale: Related Work

 Transformers were proposed by \citet{vaswani2017} for machine translation, and have since become the state of the art method in many NLP tasks.
 Large Transformer-based models are often pre-trained on large corpora and then fine-tuned for the task at hand: BERT~\citep{devlin19-bert} uses a denoising self-supervised pre-training task, while the GPT line of work uses language modeling as its pre-training task~\citep{radford2018-gpt,radford2019-gpt2,brown2020-gpt3}.

 Naive application of self-attention to images would require that each pixel attends to every other pixel.
 With quadratic cost in the number of pixels, this does not scale to realistic input sizes.
-Thus, to apply Transformers in the context of image processing, several approximations have been tried in the past: \citet{parmar18-imagetransformer} applied the self-attention only in local neighborhoods for each query pixel instead of globally.
-Such local multi-head dot-product self attention blocks can completely replace convolutions~\citep{ramachandran19-sasa,cordonnier2020-sacnn,zhao2020-san}.
-Alternatively, works such as Sparse Transformers~\citep{child2019-sparsetransformers} employ scalable approximations to global self-attention in order to be applicable to images.
+Thus, to apply Transformers in the context of image processing, several approximations have been tried in the past. \citet{parmar18-imagetransformer} applied the self-attention only in local neighborhoods for each query pixel instead of globally.
+Such local multi-head dot-product self attention blocks can completely replace convolutions~\citep{hu2019local,ramachandran19-sasa,zhao2020-san}.
+In a different line of work, Sparse Transformers~\citep{child2019-sparsetransformers} employ scalable approximations to global self-attention in order to be applicable to images.
 An alternative way to scale attention is to apply it in blocks of varying sizes \citep{weissenborn2019-savm}, in the extreme case only along individual axes~\citep{ho2019-axialattention,wang2020-axialdeeplab}.
 Many of these specialized attention architectures demonstrate promising results on computer vision tasks, but require complex engineering to be implemented efficiently on hardware accelerators.

+Most related to ours is the model of~\citet{cordonnier2020-sacnn}, which extracts patches of size $2 \times 2$ from the input image and applies full self-attention on top.
+This model is very similar to ViT, but our work goes further to demonstrate that large scale pre-training makes vanilla transformers competitive with (or even better than) state-of-the-art CNNs.
+Moreover, \citet{cordonnier2020-sacnn} use a small patch size of $2 \times 2$ pixels, which makes the model applicable only to small-resolution images, while we handle medium-resolution images as well.

 There has also been a lot of interest in combining convolutional neural networks (CNNs) with forms of self-attention, e.g. by augmenting feature maps for image classification~\citep{bello2019-attentionaugmentedcnn} or by further processing the output of a CNN using self-attention, e.g. for object detection~\citep{hu2018-relationnetworks, carion20-detr}, video processing~\citep{wang2018-nonlocalnn,sun2019-videobert}, image classification~\citep{wu2020-visualtransformer}, unsupervised object discovery~\citep{locatello2020-slotattention}, or unified text-vision tasks~\citep{chenuniter,vilbert,visualbert}.